The benefits of sitting on multiple boards

 Sharing valuable knowledge and expertise

-Board members with multiple board seats can contribute key knowledge and contacts that are sometimes essential to move forward.
+Board members with multiple board seats can contribute with key knowledge and contacts that are sometimes essential to move forward.
 And they can do so without being unethical.

 This is particularly true in sectors like technology where many companies, especially start-ups, “face distinct problems with regards to scaling and succeeding in a disruptive sector filled with constant market entrance and competition.”